 [Dec 2 2003]

-[Heading] Collected as a 'Chapter Heading' in Definitive Verse and Inclusive Verse, as "Tods' Amendment".
+[Heading] The World hath set its heavy yoke Collected as a 'Chapter Heading' in Definitive Verse and Inclusive Verse, as "Tods' Amendment".
 See Pinney, p.
 111.

 Bhagat a Hindu holy man.
 See “The Miracle of Purun Bhagat” in The Second Jungle Book.